Data-Driven Weak-form Discovery of Stochastic Systems: Simulation Setup

-\subsection{Simulation Setup}
+\section{Simulation Setup}

-All three benchmark SDEs are simulated using the Euler--Maruyama scheme \cite{b_higham2001} with time step $\dt=0.002$ over a total horizon $T=100$, giving $N=50{,}000$ observations per trajectory.
-We generate $R=120$ independent realisations per system, with initial conditions $X_0$ drawn uniformly from the empirically observed state range of each system (approximately $[-3, 3]$ for all three benchmarks).
-The large ensemble of $R=120$ trajectories serves two purposes: it ensures that the stacked regression matrix $\Astack\in\R^{6000\times 5}$ is very well conditioned, and it provides sufficient trajectories to form five balanced grouped cross-validation folds with 24 trajectories each.
+All three benchmark SDEs are simulated using the Euler--Maruyama scheme~\cite{higham2001} with $\dt=0.002$ over horizon $T=100$, giving $N=50{,}000$ observations per trajectory and $R=120$ independent realisations per system.
+Initial conditions are drawn uniformly from $[-3,3]$.
+The polynomial library $\Theta(x)=[1,x,x^2,x^3,x^4]$ ($K=5$) is used throughout; columns of $A_{\mathrm{stack}}$ are normalised to unit $\ell_2$ norm before regression.
+For the OU and double-well systems, $M=50$ kernel centres are placed uniformly on $[-2.5,2.5]$ with $h=0.22$; for the multiplicative system, centres span $[-2.8,2.8]$ with $h=0.27$.
+LassoCV uses 60 logarithmically spaced values $\lambda\in[10^{-8},10^{-0.5}]$ over five trajectory-grouped folds, followed by OLS debiasing and at most 20 STLSQ iterations with relative threshold 0.25 (0.30 for the multiplicative system).

-The choice of $\dt=0.002$ is intentional.
-It is small enough that the Euler--Maruyama discretisation introduces negligible strong-order error, but not so small as to make the drift-squared bias in $Q_j$ completely negligible---this provides a realistic test of the bias-correction procedure described in Section~\ref{subsec:bias_correction}.
-All random seeds are fixed for reproducibility: seed 42 for the OU system, seed 123 for the double-well, and seed 7 for the multiplicative diffusion.